mariushoch/MediaWiki-Testing/README.md

 * Take a look at DefaultConfig.php and set all variables you want/ need to alter in your Config.php You'll almost certainly need to alter $mwtGitPath and probably many of the database and web server settings.

 * Have a look at the templates.
-Probably you need to alter the LocalSettings.php one
+Maybe you need to alter the LocalSettings.php one

 * Run Create.php to create your new wikis